 There is no other charity doing this work, how we do it, and how we fund it – anywhere else in the world!
 Become part of something magical, unique and life changing for young people really struggling to make the break through.

-If you wish. you can give a different monthly amount by emailing our Director Neil at firstname.lastname@example.org.
-If you want to make a one off donation today, please visit HERE
+If you wish. you can give a different monthly amount by emailing our Director Neil at email@example.com and he will send you a link to set up whatever you can afford.
+If you want to make a one off donation today, please use this BIG button or again, contact us directly for our bank details!

 Theatre expert Joe, was matched with drama student Rosemary, and helped her gain a place at the National Youth Theatre’s summer school.
 There she learned loads about the theatre industry and made friends with like-minded people from all over the country.